 decency that mark the progress of a maturing society."
 4

-- As an enduring document: Justice Scalia, and other conservative
+As an enduring document: most conservative

 Justices on the Supreme Court, agrees with this position.
 They are often referred to as "strict

 constructionists."
 They interpret a legal document as meaning